 Provence has eleven different appellations on its territory: Côtes de Provence, Coteaux Varois en Provence, Coteaux d'Aix en Provence, Bandol, Cassis, Palette, Bellet, Pierrevert, Coteaux des Baux de Provence.
 This wine region of nearly 27,000 hectares of PDO vines is dominated by the three most extensive appellations located in the Var and Bouches du Rhône: Côtes de Provence, Coteaux d'Aix en Provence and Coteaux Varois en Provence.
 Spread over various soils, whose quality is recognized for the production of Provence wines, there are more than 500 private cellars and nearly 75 cooperative cellars.
 The communes of Grimaud, Flassans-sur-Issole or Brignoles are among the most important cooperative cellars.
 Together they produce the equivalent of 180 million bottles per year distributed over 88% of rosé wine, 8% of red wine and 4% of white wine.

 This region, with one of the most beautiful coastlines in Europe and an inland valley rich in diversity, is home to the most beautiful vineyards in Provence.
 From Marseille to Nice, from Pagnol's Provence to the Côte d'Azur, from its coastline to the heart of the Var, via the Gulf of Saint-Tropez and the terroir denominations of La Londe, Fréjus, Sainte Victoire, Pierrefeu and Notre Dame des Anges, Provence is the tourist destination par excellence.
 In fact, it is experiencing a growing development of activities related to wine tourism.
-Many wineries and castles offer, in addition to wine production, bed and breakfast, lodging, themed stays (seminars, tasting sessions, wine courses, etc.), wine tourism activities (cellar visits, wine trail, etc.), and events (weddings, receptions, etc.).
+Many wineries or castles offer, in addition to wine production, bed and breakfast, gites, themed stays (seminars, tasting sessions, wine courses, etc.), wine tourism activities (cellar visits, wine trail, etc.), and events (weddings, receptions, etc.).
 This allows the investor to diversify his resources, to make a bastide, a mansion or a castle profitable around a prestigious wine-producing environment, while developing his reputation.
-As the world leader in the production of AOC rosé wine, Provence has also set itself the goal of eventually reducing the ecological footprint of its vineyards, with the objective of certifying 100 % organic or HVE 3 vineyards by 2030 and the generalization of virtuous practices in the vineyard as well as in the cellar.
+As the world leader in the production of AOC rosé wine, Provence has also set itself the goal of eventually reducing the ecological footprint of its vineyards, with a goal of certifying the vineyards as 100 % organic or HVE 3 by 2030 and the generalization of virtuous practices in the vineyard as well as in the cellar.

 The Côtes de Provence appellation represents nearly 75% of the Provencal vineyard, BLUE SIDE presents many wine estates for sale in the Var, which concentrates the largest number of private wine properties.
 In the Bouches du Rhône, most of the vineyards are located on the outskirts and north of the city of Aix en Provence.
 The vineyards are also larger than the average in this area, which is steeped in medieval history.
 The Alpes Maritimes, with its emblematic coastline of the Côte d'Azur, is home to the Bellet appellation, which is the only entirely urban AOC vineyard in France and covers some 60 hectares of vines.